RomainFallet/server-setup/README.md

 [Back to top ↑](#table-of-contents)

 By default, Ubuntu comes preinstalled with a non-root sudo user named "ubuntu".
-The "root" user exists but is not accessible through SSH.
+The "root" user exists but is not accessible through SSH with a password.
 This is how you are supposed to use your machine, because part of the power inherent with the root account is the ability to make very destructive changes, even by accident.